Lingo56/portfolio/content/projects/CDM-App.md

 A social networking platform for alumni browsing and networking.
 Designed from the ground up to be visually engaging and create a new visual language for the CDM as a brand.

-Built with a team of 7, which dropped to 6 mid-project.
-This ended up being it's own challenge since the member who left was the project manager.
-Our team needed to adjust on the fly to organizing around a flat structure.
+Built with a team of designers and programmers at the CDM.
+We had our own complexities come up with the team makeup which led us from having a flat structure mid-way through the semester.
+In the end, however, everyone invloved loved the final result!

 ## Overview